 China renews press cards for Bloomberg, several New York Times reporters

-Foreign journalists from the two media organisations had feared they may have to leave China after the government gave no indication it would grant them their accreditations, a move criticised by U.S. Vice President Joe Biden on a visit to Beijing earlier this month.
+Foreign journalists from the two media organizations had feared they may have to leave China after the government gave no indication it would grant them their accreditations, a move criticized by U.S. Vice President Joe Biden on a visit to Beijing earlier this month.

 China requires foreign journalists to renew their accreditation with the foreign ministry each year, normally in November or December.
 Reporters need their press cards to apply to the police for residence permits.